-I realized that what made it exciting was when we, the students and the teacher, could discuss what we heave learned from the lecture.
+I realized that what made it exciting was when we, the students and the teacher, could discuss what we have learned from the lecture.
 We demonstrate or showcase what we’ve learned through actual application rather than taking exams or quizzes.
 But before the final exam, we have a one week break for us to study and prepare for the exams.

 Studying abroad is one of the best experience I had in my lifetime.

 I only finished the foundation program; I was expected to have a degree two years after but I suddenly changed my plans and decided to go home.
-The program finished on December, and I went back to the Philippines after the final exams.
+The program finished in December, and I went back to the Philippines after the final exams.
 Our graduation was two months after, February 2010, but I didn’t attend it anymore.

 I am quite happy that I made the decision to go home and study a different degree because I didn’t want to have a business degree.
-In fact, ever since I started studying in high school, I wanted to be an entrepreneur that’s why I chose that degree in Bond University.
+In fact, ever since I started studying in high school, I wanted to be an entrepreneur that’s why I chose that degree at Bond University.

 By June 2010, I started my Computer Science degree in UST. 🙂

 In a span of 7 months, I made a lot of memories.
-Not only from my study abroad experience, but also from the experience of living in another country and exploring it on my own.
+Not only from my study abroad experience but also from the experience of living in another country and exploring it on my own.

 Bond University will always be the best school ever.
-Now, Bond University is listed in the top 20 in world’s best small universities!
+Now, Bond University is listed in the top 20 in the world’s best small universities!
 I am so excited to share that news with you, and you could read it here.

 8 years have passed, but I can still remember everything from my study abroad experience.
 I want to talk more about this experience, but I don’t want to bore you so I’m ending it here! 🙂